google/xls/README.md

 we hope to enable them via continuous integration, [see this issue](https://github.com/google/xls/issues/108).

-The following instructions are for the Ubuntu 20.04 (Focal) Linux distribution.
+The following instructions are for the Ubuntu 20.04 (Focal Fossa) and Ubuntu 22.04 (Jammy Jellyfish) Linux distributions.

-Note that we start by assuming
+We start by assuming
 [Bazel has been installed](https://docs.bazel.build/versions/master/install-ubuntu.html).

 ```console